 Reason #1: Algorithms

-However, the ways in which algorithms select and prioritize information have been heavily criticized: instead of promoting the free flow and transparent exchange of ideas that is necessary for a healthy democracy, the personalization of content has created filter bubbles that limit information flows and perpetuate bias.
+However, the ways in which algorithms select and prioritise information have been heavily criticised: instead of promoting the free flow and transparent exchange of ideas that is necessary for a healthy democracy, the personalisation of content has created filter bubbles that limit information flows and perpetuate bias.

 Algorithmic content curation has important consequences for how individuals find news and other important political information that is necessary for a healthy democracy.
 Instead of human editors selecting important sources of news and information for public consumption, complex algorithmic code determines what information to deliver or exclude.
 Popularity and the degree to which information provokes outrage, confirmation bias, or engagement are increasingly important in driving its spread.
 The speed and scale at which content “goes viral” grows exponentially, regardless of whether or not the information it contains is true.
 Although the Internet has provided more opportunities to access information, algorithms have made it harder for individuals to find information from critical or diverse viewpoints.

 Reason #2: Advertising

 Social media platforms are built on collecting user data and selling it to companies to enable them to better understand populations of users, while offering companies the ability to craft and deliver micro-targeted messages to those populations.
 This is why social media accounts are “free” to use; individuals who sign up for their services pay with their personal information.

 This advertising model contributes to the spread of junk news in two important ways.
 First, the advertising model itself rewards viral content, which has given rise to clickbait.
 Clickbait is content designed to attract attention — often by stimulating outrage, curiosity, or both — in order to encourage visitors to click on a link to a webpage.